ygsiro/windows-codecs/wincodecs/IWICPlanarBitmapFrameEncode.md

 ### WriteSource - Remarks

 Successive WriteSource calls are assumed sequentially add scanlines to the output image.
-IWICBitmapFrameEncode::Initialize, IWICBitmapFrameEncode::SetSize and IWICBitmapFrameEncode::SetPixelFormat must be called before this method or it will fail.
+[IWICBitmapFrameEncode][wbfe]::Initialize, [IWICBitmapFrameEncode][wbfe]::SetSize and [IWICBitmapFrameEncode][wbfe]::SetPixelFormat must be called before this method or it will fail.

-The interleaved pixel format set via IWICBitmapFrameEncode::SetPixelFormat and the codec specific encode parameters determine the supported planar formats.
+The interleaved pixel format set via [IWICBitmapFrameEncode][wbfe]::SetPixelFormat and the codec specific encode parameters determine the supported planar formats.

-WIC JPEG Encoder: QueryInterface can be used to obtain this interface from the WIC JPEG IWICBitmapFrameEncode implementation.
+WIC JPEG Encoder: QueryInterface can be used to obtain this interface from the WIC JPEG [IWICBitmapFrameEncode][wbfe] implementation.
 When using this method to encode Y’CbCr data with the WIC JPEG encoder, chroma subsampling can be configured with encoder options during frame creation.
 See the Encoding Overview and IWICBitmapEncoder::CreateNewFrame for more details.

 Depending upon the configured chroma subsampling, the lineCount parameter has the following restrictions: